-- (1) Examinations that are failed or deemed to have been failed may be repeated twice.
-This means that for a module examination there may be a first attempt, and if this is failed or is deemed to have been failed, there is a first repeat attempt and if this is failed or is deemed to have been failed, a second repeat attempt. - (2) First repeat examinations must be taken at the earliest after 6 weeks and the latest 15 months after failing the original examination.

-Second repeat examinations must be taken at the earliest 6 weeks and at the latest by the next available examination date after failing the first repeat examination.
-These deadlines do not apply if the student is granted an extended deadline for reasons beyond their control.

-Students are required to re-register in accordance with § 17 for each repeat examination. § 18 applies accordingly for the assessment.
-Should the student interrupt his or her studies, or if there are other justified reasons, binding stipulations must be made by the Board of Examiners regarding the completion of repeat examinations.
+- (1) Examinations that are failed or deemed to have been failed may be repeated once.
+A second repetition is permissible for a maximum of two module examinations that are failed or are deemed to have been failed at the first repeat attempt. - (2) First repeat examinations must be taken at the earliest after 6 weeks and the latest 15 months after failing the original examination. - Second repeat examinations must be taken at the earliest 6 weeks and at the latest by the next available examination date after failing the first repeat examination.
+These deadlines to not apply if the student is granted an extended deadline for reasons beyond their control. - For each repeat examination, a new registration pursuant to § 17 is required. § 18 applies accordingly for the assessment.
+Should the student interrupt his or her studies, or if there are other justified reasons, binding stipulations must be made by the Board of Examiners regarding the completion of repeat examinations. - (3) For examinations for compulsory elective modules that are failed or deemed to have been failed, the possibilities for repetition pursuant to para (1) may be made use of provided that the deadlines in accordance with (2) are adhered to.
+If the possibilities for repetition of a compulsory elective module are not made use of, an alternative compulsory elective module must be selected.

-- (3) For module examinations for compulsory elective modules that are failed or deemed to have been failed, use may be made of the possibilities for repetition pursuant to § 19.
-If use is made of these possibilities, the time periods specified in paragraph 2 must be adhered to.
-This shall not apply if the student is able to demonstrate that he or she was unable to comply with the deadline for reasons beyond his or her control.
-If the possibilities for repetition of a compulsory elective module are not made use of, an alternative compulsory elective module must be selected. - (4) Once during the course of a Bachelor's study program, a passed examination may be repeated and the better of the grades achieved will apply.
-If this possibility is not utilized, notwithstanding paragraph 1, on one occasion only a failed second repeat examination may be taken a further time.
-To make use of this regulation, a written application must be submitted to the Examination Office after notification of the grades and before commencing the Bachelor's thesis.
-However, a Bachelor's thesis with colloquium and module examinations that have been graded "insufficient" due to misconduct, especially attempted cheating, are excluded from this. - (5) Unsuccessful attempts at passing an examination in the chosen course of studies at a university that falls within the area of application of the German Basic Law will be counted towards the total permissible number of repetitions. - (6) Module examinations that have already been passed may not be repeated, except in the circumstances set out in paragraph 4.

-(7) If the examination candidate has lost their examination entitlement, the Bachelor's degree being pursued in the selected program of study shall be deemed to have been failed.
+- (4) Once during the course of a Master's study program, a passed examination may be repeated and the better of the grades achieved will apply.
+If this possibility is not utilized, notwithstanding paragraph 1, on one occasion only a failed second repeat examination may be taken again or another first repeat examination may be taken a second time.
+To make use of this regulation, a written application must be submitted to the Examination Office after notification of the grades and before commencing the Master's thesis.
+Conversely, the Master's thesis with colloquium and module examinations that have been graded "insufficient" due to misconduct, especially attempted cheating, are excluded. - (5) Unsuccessful attempts at passing an examination in the chosen course of studies at a university that falls within the area of application of the German Basic Law will be counted towards the total permissible number of repetitions. - (6) If a student receives conditional admission to the program, and a repeat examination is required, then this may take place once for each conditional module on the next available examination date. § 18 applies accordingly for the assessment. § 17 (2) applies should the deadline for repetition of the examination be missed. - (7) Module examinations that have already been passed may not be repeated, except in the circumstances set out in paragraph 4. - (8) If the examination candidate has lost their entitlement to be examined, the Master's degree being pursued in the selected program of study shall be deemed to have been failed.